valera-rozuvan/howtos/docs/018-encrypt-a-partition-with-luks.md

 # Encrypt a partition with LUKS

+We want to format a USB drive, setup [LUKS](https://gitlab.com/cryptsetup/cryptsetup/-/tree/master) encryption, setup [ext4](https://docs.kernel.org/filesystems/ext4/) FS, and test that everything went OK.

+## pre-requisites

-1. Extract all USB storage devices.
+Before we begin, it's highly recommended to extract all USB storage devices.
 This is a safety precaution, so that you don't accidentally wipe the wrong device.

-2. Connect the storage device to encrypt.

-3. Determine which unit was assigned to the device to encrypt.
+Connect the storage device to encrypt.
+Determine which unit was assigned to the device to encrypt.
 Use the `dmesg` command to get the name assigned to the recently connected device:

 ```shell
 dmesg